tracim/tracim/tools_docker/README.md

                -p 8080:80 \
                -v ~/tracim/etc:/etc/tracim -v ~/tracim/var:/var/tracim algoo/tracim

-⚠ After execute one of these command, tracim will be available on your system on port 8080.
+⚠ After execute one of these command, Tracim will be reachable on your system on port 8080.

 ### Build images